Jiasheng1113/cyclistic-bike-share-analysis/README.md

 * **Justification** : The raw timestamps are not errors; they show the actual wall-clock time when the bikes were unlocked and docked.
 Changing the raw source data is bad practice because it destroys the original project records.

 #### 2.5 Create another table for analysis table
-* **Discovery**: Direct alter the table will have high risk to restroy the orginal data if the wrongly query create will have create the wrongly data.
+* **Discovery**: Directly altering or running update queries on the primary table poses a high risk of destroying or corrupting the original data if a query is written incorrectly.
-* **Action**: to create table in PostgreSQL for all the column that add by above (ref 2.2 - 2.4).
+* **Action**: Created a permanent, physical analytical table in PostgreSQL to house the newly engineered columns and transformations referenced in steps 2.2 through 2.4.
 ```sql
 -- Just change this top part to create a physical table
 CREATE TABLE cyclistic_trips_cleaned_table AS